tsackton/taelgarverse/docs/campaigns/dunmari-frontier/treasure/ursk-treasure.md

 ## Acquired from Rodnya Voknaz

 A jade fragment of Rai's hand.
 ## Harvested

 - Material harvested from an ice worm: teeth, sensory patches, skin, and stomach acid
 - Material harvested from a white dragon: cold breath venom sack, scales, resistance organ, teeth, and claws

-(some/all of this was traded for items, and for entry to city)
+(all of this was traded for items, and for entry to city)